youssef-mhmd/ahk-scripts/README.md

 **Dependencies:**
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 - [ffmpeg](https://ffmpeg.org/download.html)
-(Both must be installed and added to your system PATH.)
+(Both must be installed and added to your system PATH. or in the same folder with the script)

 ---